Deals

 - Metrics: Monitor performance metrics and track campaign outcomes.

-- Customizable pipeline: Tailor the stages to match your workflow.
+- Customizable pipeline and cards: Tailor the stages to match your workflow, and choose what each deal card shows.

 Customizing your pipeline